Carel Greeff

-Carel Frederick Kirstein Greeff (born 20 May 1990) is a retired South African rugby union player.
+Carel Frederick Kirstein Greeff (born 20 May 1990) is a South African former rugby union player.
 His last team was Italian Top12 side Rugby Rovigo Delta.
 His regular position was loose-forward.

 Career

 Youth

 He represented the at the 2006 Under-16 Grant Khomo Week, 2007 Under-18 Academy Week and 2008 Under-18 Craven Week competitions.
 His performances in the latter also resulted in his inclusion in an Under-18 South African Elite squad in 2008.

 The then joined the and was included in their U19 squad for the 2009 Under-19 Provincial Championship competition.